-The retreat will be held on January 12-14, 2018 and is FREE to all Washington University Students; this includes lodging accommodations, transportation, and meals.
-All students, regardless of leadership experience, are encouraged to apply.
-Selected students who cancel registration after November 20, 2017 will be charged $150 fee to your student account.
+The retreat will be held October 13-15, 2018 and is FREE to all Washington University undergraduate students; this includes lodging accommodations, transportation, and meals.
+All students, regardless of leadership experience and identity, are encouraged to apply.
+Selected students who cancel registration after October 8 will be charged a $150 fee to your WUSTL student account.
 Submitting the application signifies your agreement to the expectations.

 Thank you for taking the time to consider joining us!
-Registration will be open from October 2 to November 6.
 We look forward to meeting you!

 - Each day serves to connect you to remarkable student leaders and give you tools that will foster an inclusive environment at Washington University

-- Participants will establish lifelong friendships and community with their small groups and large group of over 50 students
+- Participants will establish meaningful friendships and community in both small and large-group settings

 - Fun and rich conversations of intersectionality will be introduced to give you new perspectives around social justice initiatives